Muhammad-Ikhwan-Fathulloh/Hands-On-NLP-Super-Class-Batch1/Transformer/README.md

     pip install -r requirements.txt
     ```

-3. Install FastAPI, Uvicorn:
+3. Install FastAPI, Uvicorn, and Joblib:

     ```bash
-    pip install fastapi uvicorn
+    pip install fastapi uvicorn joblib
     ```

 ## Setup

 Before running the server, make sure you have the necessary data and scripts:

-- **rnn.pt**: This file contains the data that will be used to train the rnn model.
+- **data3.csv**: This file contains the data that will be used to train the text classification model.
 It should have at least two columns:
   - `text`: The text data.
-  - `label`: The label of text.
-  - `confidence`: The confidence of text.
+  - `intent`: The corresponding intent for each piece of text.

-- **train.py**: This script is used to train the rnn model and save it to a `.pt` file.
+- **train.py**: This script is used to train the text classification model and save it to a `.pth` file.
+The model uses `BERT` for text vectorization and `Transformer` for classification.

 - **app.py**: This file contains the FastAPI application that exposes an API endpoint for making predictions using the trained model.